TimCares/MasterThesis/docs/thesis/experiments/unimodal_knowledge_distillation.typ

 content of the image, and then use the mean squared error as the loss function.
 However, this neglects the activations for individual image patches and activations of intermediate layers.

 This argument is quite similar to that of Data2Vec.
-The authors introduce "contextualized representations", which are the activations of all layers of a model for each time step of the input.
-Because of Self-Attention in Transformers, the activations for each image patch (time step) are influenced by all other image patches, and therefore not only encode information about a patches content, but also about its context in the image, i.e. the relationship to other patches @data2vec @data2vec2.
+The authors introduce "contextualized representations", which are the activations of all layers for each time step (image patch) of the input.
+Because of self-attention in Transformers, the activations for each image patch are influenced by all other image patches, and therefore not only encode information about a patches content, but also about its context in the image, i.e. the relationship to other patches @data2vec @data2vec2.
 Consequently, contextualized representations are more informative than a single cls token, as they encode information about the image at different levels of abstraction, and how the model aggregates low level features to high level concepts.